QuesmaOrg/quesma/ci/it/README.md

 1. Set up a breakpoint in Quesma codebase.
 2. Change the `debugQuesmaDuringTestRun` flag to `true` in `ci/it/testcases/utils.go`
-3. Start any of the test cases in your IDE using play button.
+3. Start an integration test (either with CLI or in your IDE using play button next to the test declaration).
-   (test case execution will block and wait until you start Quesma manually in IDE in debug mode)
+   ...Test case execution will block and wait until you start Quesma manually in IDE in debug mode)
 4. Start Quesma in Debug mode using `Debug Quesma ITs` Run Configuration in your IDE.